 After lunch and a tour of these beautiful gardens we continue our journey to Oamaru, making a brief stop at Ranfurly well known for its 1930’s simple modernist art deco architecture.
 Time-permitting we also view the unusually large and spherical Moeraki Boulders which lie along a stretch of Koekohe Beach on the wave-cut Otago coast.
 (Overnight Oamaru) BL

 Day 15: Friday 19 November, Oamaru – Riverstone – Lake Tekapo

 - Riverstone Kitchen: Guided tour of the vegetable gardens

 - Church of the Good Shepherd, Lake Tekapo

-- Aoraki Mackenzie International Dark Sky Reserve, Summit Experience with the University of Canterbury Mt John Observatory (subject to confirmation in 2021)
+- Aoraki Mackenzie International Dark Sky Reserve, Summit Experience with the University of Canterbury Mt John Observatory (subject to confirmation)

 This morning we visit Riverstone Kitchen and tour its gardens and orchards filled with vegetables, fruits and herbs.
 Opened in 2006 by chef Bevan Smith and his wife, the restaurant was named Supreme Winner in the Cuisine New Zealand Restaurant of the Year Awards in 2010.
 The success of Riverstone Kitchen is cultivated by Bevan and Monique’s adherence to their simple philosophy: to make good food using ethically produced and locally grown ingredients.
 All ingredients are sourced either from the castle’s gardens or from local farmers and growers.